-100 Greatest Guitar Solos: 31) "Stranglehold" (Ted Nugent)
+100 Greatest Guitar Solos: No. 31 "Stranglehold" (Ted Nugent)

 “We were in the Sound Pit in Atlanta, Georgia, and I was showing my rhythm section of Cliff Davies [drums] and Rob DeLaGrange [bass] the right groove for the song.
 I was playing my all-stock 1964 blonde Byrdland through four Fender Twin Reverbs and four Dual Showman bottoms on my rhythm settings—we were going to leave a hole there so that I could overdub a solo later.